In5al/PAD/Lab1/readme.md

        ```
       ## Deployment and Scaling

-- Containerization: All services will be containerized using Docker.
+- Containerization: All services will be containerized using Docker, ensuring consistency across development and production environments.
-- Orchestration: Kubernetes will be used for scaling the Lobby and Game Engine services, ensuring that additional instances can be added during peak times.
+- Orchestration: Kubernetes will be used for orchestrating and scaling the services, particularly the Lobby and Game Engine services.
+This allows for efficient resource allocation during peak gaming hours.
-- Load Balancing: NGINX will be used for load balancing between microservices.
+- Load Balancing: NGINX will serve as the ingress controller, providing load balancing between microservices and handling SSL termination.